Besmira75/SudokuSolver/README.md

 ### Input Validations:
 - Only values between 1-9 can be entered.
-- If any other character besides 1-9 is entered, a warning/alert is displayed.
+- If any other character besides 1-9 is entered, an alert is displayed.
-- If the same number is entered more than once in the same row, column, or subgrid, a warning/alert is displayed.
+- If the same number is entered more than once in the same row, column, or subgrid, an alert is displayed.

 ### Difficulty Level Files:
-The program intelligently categorizes puzzles into difficulty levels based on the number of user inputs:
+The program categorizes puzzles into difficulty levels based on the number of user inputs:
 - Hard: 0-25 user inputs
 - Medium: 25 - 35 user inputs
 - Easy: 35+ user inputs